FEniCS/ufl/doc/sphinx/source/user/algorithms.rst

 repr
 ----
-Accurate description of expression, with the property that ``eval(repr(a)) == a``.
+Accurate description of an expression, with the property that ``eval(repr(a)) == a``.
 Useful to see which representation types occur in an expression, especially if ``str(a)`` is ambiguous.
 Example output of ``repr(a)``::